cfwheels/cfwheels/readme.md

 We encourage you to contribute to ColdFusion on Wheels!
 Please check out the [Coding Guidelines][3] for guidelines about how to proceed.
 Join us!

+If you would like to contribute or update doumentation, you can edit the guides located in `wheels/docs`.

+_NOTE:_ When writing or updating documentation for the API themselves, update the documentation directly in the associated method and _NOT_ in the `wheels/docs/Wheels API` directory.
+Afterwards, run the documentation generator (this will update the `wheels/docs/Wheels API` directory automatically) and commit your changes.
+See the `Generating API Documentation` section of this README for more information.

 ## Running Tests

 _Note:_ CFWheels uses [RocketUnit][4] as its testing framework.